geekusa/nlp-text-analytics/README.md

 it to the directory _bin/nltk_data/tokenizers/punkt_ and _bin/nltk_data/tokenizers/punkt/PY3_

 ### Release Notes
-Added supported system for some installions of Splunk Cloud.
+Updated default metadata for Splunk Cloud support.